LDSSA/railway-model-deploy/README.md

 ### 8.2 Database

 One last bit is missing here: **the database**.
-We are going to use a big boy database called postgreSQL and luckily railway free tier allows you to store data **as long as you have credits remaining**.
-This should be enough for our purposes, but you should try to be conservative with how you connect to the app and don't go crazy with it.
+We are going to use a big boy database called postgreSQL.
+You should try to be conservative with how you connect to the app and don't go crazy with it.
 If the database gets full your app will stop working!

 You can check railway's postgreSQL guide [here](https://docs.railway.app/databases/postgresql).

-To add a Database to our app, we'll need to go back to Dashboard, select "New project", and then "Provision PostgreSQL".
+To add a Database to our app, select "New", "Database", and then "Add PostgreSQL".

 ![start database](media/database.png)

 After the postgreSQL database is created, we'll need to get the DATABASE_URL so we can connect our two services.
-We'll copy the `Postgres connection URL` available in the "Connect" tab.
+We'll copy the `Postgres DATABASE_URL` available in the "Variables" tab of the Postgres service.

 ![connect database url](media/database_connect.png)